pressidium/pressidium-cookie-consent/readme.txt

 * Add a notice to warn users for potential issues with specific configurations
 * Add more information to the logs to help with debugging
+* Add the flag of Norway for the Norwegian language (nb-NO)
 * Switch the default value of the “Hide empty categories” option to be disabled
 * Fix an issue where importing settings from older versions would not work correctly
 * Fix an issue where consent recording would always be reported as failed